Dynamic-Capital/Dynamic-Capital/docs/DYNAMIC_CLI_MANUAL.md

   report payload alongside fine-tune examples and a dataset summary.
 - Combine with `--fine-tune-dataset PATH` to persist the JSON for ingestion by the `DynamicAGIFineTuner` utility or orchestration pipelines.
+- Examples are ordered by node key so successive runs remain deterministic when the scenario input is unchanged.

 **Related terminology:**